canalplus/rx-player/doc/architecture/stream/index.md

 Basically, the job of the Stream is to:

-  - initialize the content (creating the MediaSource and SourceBuffers, downloading the manifest)
+  - initialize the content (creating the MediaSource, downloading the manifest)

-  - Connect most core parts of the player together, such as adaptive streaming management, segment downloads, DRMs...
+  - Connect most core parts of the player together, such as adaptive streaming management, DRMs, speed management...

+  - Call with the right argument the PeriodBufferManager, which will download and push segment to be decoded by the browser.

 As such, during the various events happening on content playback, the Stream will create / destroy / update various player blocks.
 Such example of blocks